DaneWeber/presentations/PragmaticProgrammer/Ch7-before-the-project.md

 ## 37. Solving Impossible Puzzles

+### Inside-the-box thinking

+Don't think outside the box--_find_ the box.

+### Is there an easier way?

+- Are you trying to solve the right problem?
+- Why is this thing a problem?
+- What is it that's making it so hard to solve?
+- Does it have to be done this way?
+- Does it have to be done at all?

 ## 38. Not Until You're Ready

+- Listen to your instincts.
+- Wait.
+- Prototype?
+- Start.

 ## 39. The Specifications Trap

+Requirements gathering, design, and implementation are facets of the same process: delivering a quality system.

+### ...the Handling Non-Landing Pilot continues handling...

+- Doing may be better than telling
+- No straightjackets--needs and problem statements
+- Seamlessly move from specification to implementation

 ## 40. Circles and Arrows

+Watch out for attempts to make programming more like engineering

+### Formal methods have problems

+- Better to give users a prototype than a requirements doc
+- Cross-functional views of the whole system, not requirement-gathering and modeling experts
+- Dynamic systems are frequently better where formal specs imply static relationships

+### Work constantly to refine and improve your processes

+Discuss: formal methods of the past